ParhamP/altify/README.rst

 ----------------

 1. Parses the html using BeautifulSoup.
-2. Find all the image tags.
+2. Finds all the image tags.
-3. Stream images using uploads.im API, and then with its URL, send request to Microsoft's API to caption.
+3. sends a request to Microsoft's API to caption.
-4. Filter images that are smaller than 200px width.
-5. Fill out the alt attributes for all the images.
+4. Fills out the alt attributes for all the images.
-6. Write an edited HTML file next to the file you selected.
+5. Writes an edited HTML file next to the file you selected.

 Captioned Images Samples
 ------------------------